posabsolute/releasenotes/readme.md

 # Automatic Release notes plugin & website using GitHub milestones

 Lets be real, creating release notes by hand is tedious, this jQuery plugin creates release notes automatically from your github milestones repository.
 It comes with a nice onepage layout, but you can also integrate it in any website.
+It also integrates issues, labels & comments

 ![Screenshot](http://www.position-absolute.com/big_ad.png)